ansible/ansible/docs/docsite/rst/user_guide/playbooks_blocks.rst

 In the example above, each of the 3 tasks will be executed after appending the `when` condition from the block and evaluating it in the task's context.
 Also they inherit the privilege escalation directives enabling "become to root" for all the enclosed tasks.
-Finally, ``ignore_errors: yes`` will continue executing the playbook even if some of the tasks fails.
+Finally, ``ignore_errors: yes`` will continue executing the playbook even if some of the tasks fail.

 Names for tasks within blocks have been available since Ansible 2.3.
 We recommend using names in all tasks, within blocks or elsewhere, for better visibility into the tasks being executed when you run the playbook.